 How much does it cost to start a business?

-This is a really common question, and the costs range dramatically based on your location, industry, and local regulations.
+Costs range dramatically based on your location, industry, and local regulations.
 It can be free to sell your time as a side business, or it can cost hundreds of thousands to open a franchise.

 Whatever you want to do, don’t let money stop you.
 You can make a great living without paying a lot upfront.
 You just have to be disciplined.
 Paul told us: